 Partners in Conservation

 You can help, too, by supporting the efforts of conservationists as they work to make habitat for cottontails.
-If you own land, you may want to create some young forest or shrubland on your property.
+If you own land in a New England cottontail focus area, you may want to create some young forest or shrubland on your property.

-Partners are actively creating habitat demonstration areas, projects that boost local cottontail populations while showcasing techniques that can be used to create and renew young forest.
-These management techniques include clearcut logging, controlled burning, planting native shrubs, and using machines to chew down old, open-grown shrubs so that they grow back as dense, cottontail-friendly habitat – habitat that helps cottontails and more than 100 other kinds of wildlife.
+Partners are creating habitat demonstration areas, projects that help local cottontails while showcasing techniques to make and renew young forest, including clearcut logging, controlled burning, planting native shrubs, and using machines to chew down old, open-grown shrubs so that they grow back as dense, cottontail-friendly habitat – habitat needed by more than 60 kinds of wildlife.

 Want to Make Some Habitat?

 Contact your state wildlife agency or wildlife extension service for advice on making habitat.
 The U.S. Fish and Wildlife Service and the USDA Natural Resources Conservation Service help conservation-minded landowners help young forest wildlife.
 Organizations like the Ruffed Grouse Society and National Wild Turkey Federation can also help.
 Licensed foresters can lay out and supervise a commercial logging cut that may pay for itself while improving conditions for wildlife.
 For non-commercial projects, full or partial funding may be available.